-Daniela Mosoiu, Associate Professor at Transilvania University, Faculty of Medicine, Brasov, Romania, and EDUPALL Project Director, explains more about the EDUPALL Erasmus project.
+Daniela Mosoiu, Associate Professor at Transilvania University, Faculty of Medicine, Brasov, Romania, and EDUPALL Project Director, explains more about the EDUPALL Erasmus project, and the three free webinars they developed led by leading palliative care clinicians and teachers

 We are delighted to present a series of free webinars based on The EDUPALL Erasmus project.
 A group of international experts from Romania, Ireland, Germany, Belgium, Austria, UK and Spain had originally produced a ‘blended’ (combining online educational materials with traditional place-based classroom methods) palliative care curriculum for medical students.
 The curriculum was based on the European Association for Palliative Care (EAPC) recommendations and we had prepared all of the accompanying materials needed to deliver this novel programme.